This page was last updated: March 8th, 2022

 Friends volunteers help many, many patients and visitors at our hospitals every day of the year.
-They may help you with directions, escort you to your destination, offer you a complimentary drink, or support you during an appointment, as a meal-time companion or a pastoral visitor.
-In 2015, our volunteers generously gave over 35,000 hours of their time, and, among many other duties, gave away 76,000 complimentary drinks to our patients and visitors.
+They may help you with directions, escort you to your destination, offer you a complimentary drink, or support you during an appointment.
+Our volunteers generously give over 35,000 hours of their time each year and, among many other duties, give away well over 40,000 complimentary drinks to our patients and visitors.

 We are looking for more volunteers to become a Friend and give their time to support patients and their families at our Hospital – this could be YOU.
 There are so many opportunities to help at the Royal Cornwall Hospital, you can read more in our Guide to Volunteering, or contact Voluntary Services on 01872 253737 or rcht.voluntaryservices@rcht.cornwall.nhs.uk.